A liturgical resource of the Catholic Archdiocese of Melbourne

 Exploring the Word

-Jesus finds himself in a situation where he is asked to render judgment on a claim made by one brother against another.
-In a sense, this is a recognition of Jesus’ authority because a rabbi was expected to be able to make judgments on all facets of law.
-According to the law, the firstborn son inherited a double portion of his father’s inheritance—that is, twice as much as that received by each of his brothers (Deuteronomy 21:17).
+In today’s text, Jesus finds himself in a situation in which he is asked to render judgment on a claim one brother has made against another.
+In a sense, this request shows that Jesus is recognised as an authority, given that a rabbi was expected to be able to make judgments on all facets of law.
+According to the law, the firstborn son inherited a double portion of his father’s inheritance—that is, he inherits twice as much as his brothers (Deuteronomy 21:17).
 Perhaps this man’s brother was not keeping the law.
-But Jesus refuses to be drawn into such a debate because this is not what his mission is about.
-He has come to establish a new situation, where women and men are drawn into God’s reign.
-The parable of the unwise man makes the point.
-A person’s life is not made secure by what they own.
-Better instead to be storing up riches in heaven than in the here and now.
+However, Jesus refuses to be drawn into such a debate because it does not align with his mission.
+He has come to establish a new way, one in which women and men are drawn into God’s reign.
+The parable of the unwise man makes this point.
+A person’s life is not made secure by what he or she owns.
+It is better to store riches in heaven than in the here and now.

 • Discuss these words of Dom Helder Camara: